CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 !!!Note
 If you include CSC Sensitive Data Services public key (csc-sd-services.pub) during data encryption with Crypt4GH, the dataset will be automatically decrypted when uploaded into your SD Desktop computing environment from SD Connect.

+You can download here:

+or copy /paste the key in the command line tool (CLI):

+-----BEGIN CRYPT4GH PUBLIC KEY----- dmku3fKA/wrOpWntUTkkoQvknjZDisdmSwU4oFk/on0=
+-----END CRYPT4GH PUBLIC KEY-----

 ## Background information